voxel51/fiftyone/docs/source/integrations/cvat.rst

     occluded values and/or in which to store downloaded occluded values for all objects in the annotation run
--   **git_repository** (*None*): the url of the git repository to link with the created tasks and to which to upload annotations
+-   **git_repository** (*None*): the url of the git repository to link with the created tasks and to which to upload annotations.
+The string can also contain the path to the file within the repository `URL [PATH]` as defined in the `CVAT documentation <https://openvinotoolkit.github.io/cvat/docs/manual/basics/creating_an_annotation_task/#dataset-repository>`_
 -   **push_to_git** (*True*): whether to automatically push annotations to git whenever samples are uploaded or downloaded and a `git_repository` is provided